LeamCohen/Portf/README.md

 # Portfolio

 ## Requirements
--Django
+- Django

 ## Next features
--Add a scraper for readme.md files for the projects.
+- Add a scraper for readme.md files for the projects.
--Add multiples projects not limited for 3.
+- Add multiples projects not limited for 3.
--Interaction with an admin interface.
+- Interaction with an admin interface.